Build the Foundation for our Everyday Life.

-Are you interested in welding, building electronics and machines, or operating presses and computer-controlled machines?
-Manufacturing and fabrication jobs have some of the largest impact on the American economy, including jobs in mechatronics, a fast-growing field that spans robotics, artificial intelligence systems, and complex computerized electrical machines.
+Are you interested in welding, building electronics and machines or operating presses and computer-controlled machines?
+These essential jobs have some of the largest impact on the economy, including jobs in mechatronics, a fast-growing field that spans robotics, artificial intelligence systems, and complex computerized electrical machines.

 Welding and manufacturing jobs are in high demand across Virginia, and employers are looking for qualified, credentialed applicants to fill open vacancies.
-Our credential courses give you the skills you need for job planning, gas metal arc welding (GMAW/MIG welding), and operating, repairing, and maintaining complex machinery.
+Our manufacturing and welding courses give you the skills you need for job planning, gas metal arc welding (GMAW/MIG welding), and operating, repairing, and maintaining complex machinery.

 Credentials: Shielded Metal Arc Welding